Danny213123/test-22/blogs/ecosystems-and-partners/the-instinct-gpu-driver:-bifurcation-from-rocm-userspace/README.md

 ## What is the Instinct driver?

 AMD's open source GPU driver is available through several channels.
-Users currently get the driver through ROCm installations, through Radeon Software for Linux and it is present in many Linuux kernel builds.
+Users currently get the driver through ROCm releases, through Radeon Software for Linux and it is present in many Linux kernel builds.
 The build of the amdgpu driver and related packages currently distributed and documented with the ROCm, is now renamed as the Instinct driver.
 Previously, it was referred to as the ROCm driver or ROCk.
 The source code of the driver is published on ROCm/ROCK-Kernel-Driver (soon to be renamed to ROCm/instict-driver).
 You may ask, "This just a renaming, why do I care?".
-The changes that happen with ROCm 6.4 are just nomenclature related and may be ignored without repurcussion for now.
+The changes that happen with ROCm 6.4 are nomenclature related and may be ignored without repurcussion for now.
 In the future, the Instinct driver will focus exclusively on the subset of features neeeded for headless datacenter GPUs (also referred to accelerators or AI cards), i.e. GPUs without a display out.
 New and exciting futures are planned for the Instinct driver: